Tomev/qcflow/docs/source/llms/llm-evaluate/notebooks/index.rst

 LLM Evaluation Examples
 =======================

-The notebooks listed below contain step-by-step tutorials on how to use MLflow to evaluate LLMs.
+The notebooks listed below contain step-by-step tutorials on how to use QCFlow to evaluate LLMs.
 The first notebook is centered around evaluating an LLM for question-answering with a prompt engineering approach.
 The second notebook is centered around evaluating a RAG system.
-Both notebooks will demonstrate how to use MLflow's builtin metrics such as token_count and toxicity as well as LLM-judged intelligent metrics such as answer_relevance.
+Both notebooks will demonstrate how to use QCFlow's builtin metrics such as token_count and toxicity as well as LLM-judged intelligent metrics such as answer_relevance.
 The third notebook is the same as the second notebook, but uses Databricks's served llama2-70b as the judge instead of gpt-4.